idaholab/moose/modules/subchannel/doc/content/index.md

 employs a well-defined development and testing strategy.
 Code changes are only merged into the repository after both a manual code review and the automated regression test system have been completed.
-The testing process and status of Pronghorn-SC is available at [civet.inl.gov](https://civet.inl.gov/repo/530/).
+The testing process and status of MOOSE-SubChannel is available at [civet.inl.gov](https://civet.inl.gov/repo/530/).

-Pronghorn-SC and MOOSE are developed at Idaho National Laboratory by a team of computer scientists and engineers and is supported by various funding agencies, including the [United States Department of Energy](http://energy.gov).
+MOOSE-SubChannel and MOOSE are developed at Idaho National Laboratory by a team of computer scientists and engineers and is supported by various funding agencies, including the [United States Department of Energy](http://energy.gov).
 Development of these codes is ongoing at [INL](https://www.inl.gov) and by collaborators